Symplectic rational homology ball fillings of Seifert fibered spaces: Background and preliminary results

 Here we recall how to construct various Dehn surgery diagrams for the same smooth $3$-manifold.
 It is well-known \cite{Rolfsen76} that the slam dunk operation relates the two surgery diagrams in Figure~\ref{fig:sd}, where $r=[a_0,\ldots, a_n]$.

 When discussing contact surgery below it will also be useful to have the ``rolled up" version of the left-hand side of Figure~\ref{fig:sd}.
 Starting with that diagram slide the $a_1$-framed unknot over the knot $K$ to get $K_1$ and then the $a_2$-framed unknot over $K_1$, and continuing in this manner until the $a_n$-framed unknot is slid.
-This will result in Figure~\ref{fig:rolled} which also realizes $r$ surgery on $K$.
+This will result in Figure~\ref{fig:rolled} which also realizes $r$ surgery on $K$, where $b_i=2i+\sum_{j=0}^i a_j$ for $ i \geq 0$, $c_1=a_1+1$ and $c_i=a_i+2$ for $i>1$.